 - Keith Whyte, National Council on Problem Gambling executive director

 - James Kilsby, Gambling Compliance managing director, Americas

 - Tom Farrey, Aspen Institute Sports & Society Program executive director

 - The risks and rewards of the Supreme Court’s gambling decision, by Sean Gregory, TIME

 - Sports betting in an alternative universe: Experts opine on what they should change, by John Brennan, DGS Media/usbets.com

 Note: Due to flooding in the basement of the Aspen Institute building, this event was moved to a new venue at the last minute and we were unable to shoot video of the discussion.
-Content from the event will be added to this page in the future.

 Future of Sports is a new quarterly conversation series by the Sports & Society Program.
 Our first event in January was Future of Football: Reimagining the Game’s Pipeline.
 Our second event in May was Future of College Sports: Reimagining Athlete Pay.
 We will explore four topics in 2018 with thought leaders, encouraging them to consider the major trends and potential policy shifts on the table, and ask: What if?
 In doing so, we aim to help stakeholders think through key questions shaping the future of our games, the sports industry and its impact on society.